jbosstm/narayana/narayana-full/readme.txt

   idl/
     The IDL files for integration with the JTS

-  jacorb/
-    A jacorb deployment for use with JTS

   lib/
     ext/ - All the dependencies required to run Narayana JTA/JTS/XTS txbridge/jbosstxbridge.jar